Ice hockey at the 2026 Winter Olympics

-The ice hockey competitions of the 2026 Winter Olympics will be played at two venues located in the Milan cluster: the PalaItalia and one of the Fiera Milano pavilions.
+The ice hockey competitions of the 2026 Winter Olympics was played at two venues located in the Milan cluster: the PalaItalia and one of the Fiera Milano pavilions.

-The men's tournament will have 12 teams competing, and the women's tournament 10.
-Russia and Belarus are currently banned from competing in international championships through the IIHF's 2026 program due to their military aggression in Ukraine.
+The men's tournament had 12 teams competing, and the women's tournament 10.
+Russia and Belarus were banned from competing in international championships through the International Ice Hockey Federation's (IIHF) 2026 program due to their military aggression in Ukraine; the International Olympic Committee ruled that Russian and Belarusian could compete as "Individual Neutral Athletes" (AIN) but not in team events.

+The United States won gold medals both in the men's and women's tournaments for the first time in the finals against Canada, both in overtime, while Switzerland won bronze in the women's tournament and Finland in the men's tournament.